Espresso drinks are a fun alternative to soda and a different way to enjoy coffee, offering a rich and creamy experience.

 A standard shot of espresso is around one ounce, sometimes slightly larger, whereas a cup of coffee is eight ounces.

-Even though it’s much smaller, the espresso has a stronger taste and more caffeine.
+Even though it's much smaller, espresso is more concentrated in flavor.

-If you enjoy espresso and coffee the same way, you may want to consider an espresso coffee-maker combo machine.
+If you enjoy espresso and coffee equally, you may want to consider an espresso coffee maker combo machine.

 If you want more information about the differences between espresso and coffee, you can check out this article.